caopengau/GMS-Automator/README.md

     5. a few customation set-ups, hover over to see tips of each item
     6. Go to the training map, press GO buttom to start

+"F10 to exit program"

 Case 2: (if you are lazy)
     1. Download the class.exe
     2. Follow the classSetup.txt to set the key binding in game
     3. Go to the training map
     4. Run the class.exe as admin

+"F10 to exit program"
+"F10 to exit program"
+"F10 to exit program" in case you get stuck in the mess of key pressing